Ge0rgie12/Mathematics-and-Statistics/README.md

 The used data can be found at:

 Files:
-* draft.ipynb - data preparation, experiments with different clustering methods
+* draft.ipynb - data preparation, experiments with different clustering methods (k-means, OPTICS, HAC)
 * final.ipynb - final analysis with one clustering method